Dong-He/tsst/README.md

 # Time-reassigned synchrosqueezing transform
 We would be grateful if scientific publications resulting from TSST would cite our work properly.

+## The sampling frequency of the lamb toy signal is 2.4MHz.

 ```
 @article{he2019time,
   title={Time-reassigned synchrosqueezing transform: The algorithm and its applications in mechanical signal processing},